-The stitch follows a curve well and if you work it in an open manner can be combined with beads or worked row upon row to make patterns.
+The stitch follows a curve well and if you work it in an open manner, it can be combined with beads.

 How to work Inverted feather stitch

 This stitch is worked best between two parallel lines from top to bottom.

 Bring your needle out on the right-hand side of the line.
 Take the needle across to the left-hand side, of the line and insert it as illustrated.

 With the needle pointed straight down and emerging on the left line, have the thread wrapped under the needle and then pull the needle through the fabric to make a V-like stitch with the straight edge sitting on the left-hand side of your line.